lijcam/lijcam.github.io/README.md

 To set up your environment to develop this theme, run `bundle install` after cloning this repository in your local machine.

 Your theme is set up just like a normal Jekyll site!
 To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme. `_notes` contain all atomic notes.
+This starts a Jekyll server using your theme. `_lessons` contain all atomic lessons.
 If you want to use this for blog, add posts inside `_posts` folder, following standard Jekyll frontamtter.

 ### Hosting in a Docker Container
 For hosting on your local network, inside a docker container, install `docker` and `docker-compose` and run,